-Cross-lingual natural language processing (NLP) is a rapidly growing field of study that is focused on developing computational models and techniques to process and analyze multilingual texts.
+Cross-lingual natural language processing (nlp) is a rapidly growing field of study that is focused on developing computational models and techniques to process and analyze multilingual texts.
 The techniques involved in cross-lingual NLP are aimed at overcoming the language barriers that exist in multilingual communication.
 The primary objective is to be able to gain a deep understanding of the content and meaning of any text, regardless of the language in which it is written.
 This is achieved through the use of sophisticated NLP techniques that can analyze text in multiple languages.

 In this article, we will discuss various NLP techniques that are used for cross-lingual analysis of multilingual data.
 These techniques are employed to develop models that can extract meaningful information from texts written in different languages and provide a rich source of data for applications such as machine translation, cross-lingual information retrieval and text classification.